greenhornsr/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+        Actions handle the actions taken by a user and pass a signal to Reducers which update state within the REDUX Store.
+The Store is a way of storing state that can be accessed by a node directly via connect without having to hand props down via a waterfall like effect.
+The store is the single source of truth because any application state changes made all connect to 1 source, the redux store.
+There isn't a need to have multiple states being managed a multiple levels throughout the react node tree.
+Direct 'connect' to the redux single source of truth is all that is needed :P.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+        Application state is a state/data set that is accessible and manageable for all levels of an application.
+Component state is local to a component, and optionally, it's children only.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+        Redux Thunk is a middleware that lets you make asynchrounous operations by calling action creators that return a function which is used to delay evaluation or calculation of an operation.

 ## Project Set Up